Daniel-Lampert-UCB/data-science-portfolio/README.md

 Repository containing data science projects I have completed for academic, self learning, and public health projects.
 The contents inlucde Jupyter Notebooks and R markdown files.
 ## Contentents
 ### Machine Learning
+1. Detection of Twitter bots using tweets with BERT and DistilBERT.
+### Machine Learning
 1. Multi-Class identification of mechanisms of action for medical compounds
 2. Daniel_Lampert_p3.ipynb - Text class identification using a variety of algorithms.
 3. Topic Classification using logistic regression, K-Nearest Neighbors, and Naive Bayes.